Gruntfuggly/triggertaskonsave/README.md

 # Trigger Task on Save

 Normally you would use a watch task to make something happen when a file changes, but sometimes you just need a task to run once on save.
 This extension lets you do that.
-It's currently limited to triggering only the *build* or *test* tasks, as there doesn't seem to be a way to programmatically trigger any others at the moment (it's an upcoming feature apparently).

 ## Installing